 Direct Connect Millimeter Wave Macro

 This macro allows users to setup the FOM on a PNA-X to directly control a set of frequency extenders without using a millimeter wave head controller.
 The user can set up the millimeter wave frequency bands as well as the frequency multiplication number being used.
 In addition, you can set the IF frequency and power applied to each of the frequency extenders.
 Different power settings may also be set for the RF and LO signals applied to each frequency extender.
 Copy the downloaded file to any location on the PNA, then execute it.
 It will then create this directory: C:\Program Files\Agilent\Network Analyzer\Applications\mmwave.

 In this directory you will find the macro "mmWave.exe" Refer to the PNA Help for information on setting up and using macros.

 Download this .5MB installation program.
 Version Date: Jun 16, 2015.

-This application copies the Source Power Calibration for a specific PNA port from one channel to any other existing channel.
-When the channels do not have the same frequency range or number of points, interpolation or extrapolation is performed automatically.
-This application can be run on all PNA models running firmware revision A.07.50 or later.
+This application can be run on all PNA XP models running firmware revision A.07.50 through A.09.9x.
 Once installed, execute the program (located in the NA\Applications directory) and click on the Help button for more detailed information.